1993 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1993 Penny Value

-Accurately valuing a 1993 penny requires you to check three things in order: mint mark (Philadelphia, Denver, or San Francisco proof), color designation (RD, RB, or BN), and numeric grade condition.
+Check three things in this order: mint mark (Philadelphia, Denver, or San Francisco proof), color designation (RD, RB, or BN), and numeric grade.
+That’s your value formula.

 1993 Penny Value Guides by Mint Mark

-Philadelphia and Denver business strikes share similar value curves—near face value when worn, rising sharply only in the highest Red-designated Mint State grades.
+Three varieties, three different collecting paths.
+Philadelphia and Denver business strikes follow similar value curves—near face value when worn, then a sharp climb in the highest Red Mint State grades.

 Also Read: Value Of Old Pennies By Year (1959-Present)